github/developer.github.com/content/v3/activity/events/types.md

 Triggered when a [repository is added to a team](/v3/orgs/teams/#add-team-repo).

-Events of this type are not visible in timelines, they are only used to trigger hooks.
+Events of this type are not visible in timelines.
+These events are only used to trigger hooks.

 ### Event name